-JP is a kidney transplant patient whose biopsy showed cellular rejection.
-Select the statement that most accurately describes mechanism of JP’s rejection.
+ST is a kidney transplant patient whose biopsy showed cellular rejection.
+Select the statement that most accurately describes mechanism of ST’s rejection.

 a.
-An orchestrated immune response that involves alloantigen presentation via APCs that then leads to alloreactive T lymphocytes.
+An orchestrated immune response that involves alloantigen presentation via antigen presenting cells (APCs) that then leads to alloreactive T lymphocytes.

 b.
 A cytotoxic immune response mediated via preformed antibodies against antigens present on vascular endothelium.